In his book, 'The Power Of Now',

 They are the happiest of humans, usually bond and pair for life.

 Their relationships are not deeply flawed and ultimately dysfunctional,

 because they do not act out of Nurturing Instinct.

-They communicate well.
 They love unconditionally and selflessly.

 They have attainable goals, value their family, and don't carry grudges.